W3 Wine School

 Grauburgunder in Germany

-Grauburgunder is the German name for Pinot Gris.
+Grauburgunder is the German name for Pinot Grigio.

-Grauburgunder is more often associated with dry examles of Pinot Gris, like Italian Pinot Grigio.
+German Grauburgunder is most often associated with dry wine making, like the Italian Pinot Grigio.

-Ruländer is found in the Baden and Pfalz regions of Germany, where it is known as a sweet style of wine.
+Ruländer is found in the Baden and Pfalz regions of Germany, where it is known as a sweet style of Grauburgunder.

 The names Grauburgunder and Ruländer are also used in Austria.